pitastrudl/wekanwiki/Features.md

 ![Wekan kanban screenshot](https://wekan.github.io/screenshot-member-settings-archive.png)

 ### Cards: Description, Customizable Labels, Checklists, Attachment images and files, Comments.
-Arhive and restore archived card.
+Archive and restore archived card.
 Delete card.

-Tip: Normally you archive card so you can restore it back.
+Tip: Normally you archive a card so you can restore it back.
 If you want to delete cards faster, drag cards to new list, and delete that new list.
-Deleting can not be undone, more clicks are by design.
+Deleting cannot be undone, more clicks are by design.
 There was previously easily clicked button to delete a list and people deleted important list by accident, and that bug report was fixed.

 ### [Markdown in card description and comments](https://github.com/wekan/wekan/issues/1038)
 ### [International Date Formatting for Due Date according to language](https://github.com/wekan/wekan/issues/838)